aws-samples/federated-access-to-redshift-in-china/README.md

 This post introduces a step-by-step procedure to set up federated access to Amazon Redshift in China Regions.
 It pinpoints the key differences you should pay attention to and provides a troubleshooting guide for common errors.

 ## AWS Blog
-A post is published in the Big Data channel of AWS Blog to introduce the solution in detail.
+A post is [published in the AWS Big Data Blog channel](https://aws.amazon.com/blogs/big-data/federated-access-to-amazon-redshift-clusters-in-aws-china-regions-with-active-directory-federation-services/) to introduce the solution in detail.

 ## Deployment and Cleanup
 Save your FederationMetadata.xml file at `/tmp/FederationMetadata.xml`.